rivo/duplo/README.md

 ## Possible Applications

 * Identify copyright violations
-* Save space by detecting and removing duplicate images
+* Save disk space by detecting and removing duplicate images
 * Search for images by similarity

 ## More Information